 Choose Seabourn if you want a larger cabin and spacious bathroom.

 One of the major differences between Seabourn and Crystal are the accommodations.
 Seabourn's ships are newer and were purpose-built to provide what today's cruisers want: a balcony, plenty of space in the bedroom/living area and a bathroom where you're not smacking your elbows on the shower walls.
 Even the cheapest cabin on Seabourn ships has a separate bathtub and shower in the bathroom.
 That's a nice perk!
 Comparable Crystal cabins have a tub/shower combo in the bathroom.

-Crystal cruise ships have a wider array of dining options than Seabourn vessels.
-Aboard Crystal Serenity and Crystal Symphony, you'll find the Crystal Dining Room as well as specialty restaurants Prego, Silk Road and The Sushi Bar.
+Crystal cruise ships have a wider array of dining options than Seabourn vessels (especially Seabourn's smaller trio).
+Aboard Crystal Serenity and Crystal Symphony, you'll find the main dining room Waterside as well as specialty restaurants Prego, Umi Uma and The Sushi Bar.
 (You may dine at each specialty restaurant for free once per voyage, but additional reservations do have a surcharge.)

 Choose Seabourn if you're a Thomas Keller fan.